 Although the ownership has been transferred to the Bank, certain properties are still used by the borrowers, until identification of a potential buyer.
 The Bank does not aim to make profit from leases of these properties, however agreed to rent them with the purpose of allowing for their maintenance and preservation of the current physical conditions.
-The total rent income earned in 2014, was Lek 3,342 thousand (2013: lek 1,956 thousand).
+The total rent income earned in 2015, was Lek 1,025 thousand (2014: lek 3,342 thousand).
+In April 2015 Bank transfer to financial lease the property which was rented before.